News

 Selective Major

-Beginning with the Summer 2025 continuing student application cycle, students will be able to apply to one of our majors once per year (between Summer and Fall quarters).
+Beginning with the SUMMER 2025 continuing student application cycle, students will be able to apply to one of our majors once per year (between Summer and Fall quarters).
 Note that space will be limited and acceptance to our majors is not guaranteed.
 For more information about the admission process and criteria please see the UC San Diego Selective Majors Page

 The Electrical and Computer Engineering (ECE) department traces its roots back to the establishment of the Applied Electrophysics department in 1965, under its founding chair Henry Booker.
 Through a succession of department realignments emerged today’s ECE in 1987, when the then-combined Electrical Engineering and Computer Science department was split into two departments.
 Since then, ECE has earned a world-class reputation for producing top-notch engineers for industry and academia.